City Guide for: Rurrenabaque, Bolivia

 Best Time to Visit

-The best time to visit the Beni River region is during the dry season, which runs from May to October.
-During this period, the river levels are lower, making navigation easier, and the weather is generally more pleasant with less rain.
-The wet season (November to April) can bring heavy rainfall, making travel more challenging and increasing the risk of flooding.
-However, the wet season also brings lush vegetation and increased wildlife activity.
+The best time to visit Rurrenabaque is during the dry season, which runs from May to September.
+During this time, the weather is cooler and drier, making it more comfortable for jungle treks and wildlife viewing.
+The wet season (October to April) can bring heavy rainfall, making some areas inaccessible and increasing the risk of mosquitoes.

 Transportation